alexcpn/alexcpn.github.io/html/NN/ml/4_backpropogation_chainrule.md

  The below  GIF is a representation of a single path in the last layer($l$ of a neural network; and it shows how the connection from previous layer - that is the activation of the previous layer and the weight of the current layer is affecting the output; and thereby the final Cost.

-The central idea is how a small change in weight affects the final  Cost in this chain depiction.
+The central idea is how a small change in weight in the previous layer affects the final output of the network.

 ![backpropogationgif]
 Source : Author

-## Chain Rule of Calculus and Back Propogation
+## Writing this out as Chain Rule

 Here is a more detailed depiction of how the small change in weight adds through the chain to affect the final cost, and **how much** the small change of weight in an inner layer affect the final cost.